 Inner solitude invites us to empty our minds of thoughts, reactions, and obstructive mental states like lust, aversion, restlessness, and doubt.
-Although the basic level of instruction for jhana practice is to simply set distractions and hindrances aside, mindfulness and understanding are needed to set them aside skillfully.
-Frantically batting thoughts and difficult mental states away as unwelcome intrusions while trying to rush into jhana won't work.
-You need to examine thoughts until their nature is unmistakably obvious.
-Then you will be able to sweep them aside easily and without denial.
+Although the basic level of instruction for jhāna practice is to simply set distractions and hindrances aside, mindfulness and understanding are needed to set them aside skillfully.
+Frantically batting thoughts and difficult mental states away as unwelcome intrusions while trying to rush into jhāna won't work.
+If thoughts are pushed away without the support of wisdom, the mind may become agitated or be unprepared to respond wisely if similar thoughts reoccur.
+You need to investigate thoughts until their nature is unmistakably obvious.
+Then you will be able to sweep them aside easily, without denial or confusion.

 It is imperative for the sincere meditator to unwaveringly witness the functions of desire, aversion, restlessness, and doubt, witness these forces arising-but without acting them out, without buying into them.
-See them arise as empty thoughts, and see them pass just as quickly.
+See them arise as empty thoughts and see them pass just as quickly.
 If they are not seen clearly, these mental states can obstruct progress in concentration.
 Doubt can assail the mind with indecision, worry, or chronic judgment.
 Unabated, the momentum of uncertainty can paralyze spiritual progress.
 Yet doubt is nothing more than a thought.
 Through examining the experience of doubt, you will come to understand doubt, rather than be consumed by it.
 Doubt is a category of thought that you can definitively set aside.
-The very instant you realize you are thinking you have an opportunity to affect the patterns of mind.
+The very instant you realize that you are thinking, you have an opportunity to affect the patterns of mind.
 Thoughts of self can clutter attention with a plethora of diversified tales-preventing composure, stillness, and unification.
 Concentration abandons this diffusing activity.
 When you clearly perceive a thought, natural disinterest replaces identification with the stories.
 As the mind calms, mental seclusion is established.

-The strategy for insight meditation is to meet difficult mind-states head-on and illuminate them with wisdom.
-In this way vipassana practices are described as "practicing near suffering."
-By escorting the attention to meet the basic and often painful facts, insight develops.
-On the other hand, when strengthening samadhi, disengage from obstructive energies quickly.
+In contrast to concentration practice, the strategy for insight meditation is to meet difficult mental states head-on and illuminate them with wisdom.
+In this way vipassanā practices are described as "practicing near suffering."
+By escorting the attention to meet the often painful conditions of body and mind, insight develops.
+On the other hand, when strengthening samādhi, disengage from obstructive energies quickly.
 Set the hindrances aside.
 Let them go.
 Clear a space in the mind.
-Infuse it with happiness.
 Don't give much attention to the hindrances, but instead preserve your energy for purifying the mind within the realm of happy wholesome states.
-In this way jhana practice is said to be "near to happiness."
-With the repeated dismissal of distractions, the mind settles and the hindrances lose their charge until they eventually stop arising.
+Allow the joy that arises in the absence of hindrances to suffuse your mind.
+In this way jhāna practice is said to be "near to happiness."
+With the repeated dismissal of distractions, the mind settles, and the hindrances lose their charge until they eventually stop arising.

 The secluded mind is separated from unwholesome states.
 This sets the stage for absorption.
 Hindrances are not permanently uprooted, but they are very remote.
 At this point you must be firm in your resolve.
-Intrusions on the seclusion could shatter the tenuous foundation of
+Intrusions on the seclusion could shatter the tenuous foundation of concentration.
+The gross struggles with obstructions that habitually siphon off our energy have been overcome.
+Now energy is recaptured and accumulated for samādhi.
+These conditions are prerequisites for jhāna.